This recipe might be a little different than the goulash your mom used to make.

-This is a recipe adapted from George Lang, who wrote what many consider the definitive history of Hungarian Cuisine.
-If you can’t find Hungarian sweet paprika, smoked sweet paprika works amazingly well.
-Or, you can easily order it here:
+This recipe is adapted from George Lang, who wrote what many consider the definitive history of Hungarian Cuisine.

 The ingredients in this goulash come together to make the perfect stew.